Bulk Upload WooCommerce Product Photos from Your Phone

 Organization Strategies

-- Descriptive file names — we already covered this, but it is worth repeating because it is the single most effective organizational tool.
+- Descriptive file names are worth repeating because they are the single most effective organizational tool.
 When you can search the Media Library for "canvas-tote" and find all related images instantly, you are saving minutes on every product update.

-- Archive old product images — when you discontinue a product, do not just leave its images cluttering the Media Library.
+- When you discontinue a product, do not just leave its images cluttering the Media Library.
 Either delete them if you will never need them again, or move them to an "archived" folder if you use a folder plugin.

-- Regular audits — once a quarter, review your Media Library for unattached images (images uploaded but never assigned to a product or post).
+- Once a quarter, review your Media Library for unattached images (images uploaded but never assigned to a product or post).
 These waste storage space and make the library harder to navigate.

 For a comprehensive look at Media Library management, including advanced organization and bulk editing techniques, see our WordPress Media Library guide.